 To be eligible for overseas study students must demonstrate proper personal and academic preparation for the program, be in good academic and financial standing, and have attended Pacific full-time for at least one semester immediately preceding the study abroad semester(s).
 In general, applicants are expected to have and maintain an overall GPA of 2.75.
 For language programs the completion or equivalent of 102 is required, or 202 and a 3.0 GPA average in language classes if you are majoring in a language or International Studies.
 A personal essay, letters of recommendation and, under certain circumstances, a personal interview are also required of applicants.
 Students with a GPA below 2.5 at the time of application will have their applications rescinded.

 The University strongly encourages students to participate in approved programs, since this enables the use of financial aid and facilitates the credit transfer process.
 However, in some instances, Pacific may not offer a program that adequately fulfills the academic needs of a student.
 In such a case a student can petition the Study Abroad Committee for approval of a program that does meet their needs.
 However the petitioning process is time consuming and should not be undertaken unless a student can persuasively demonstrate why currently approved programs do not meet their needs, and that the provider offering the proposed program is reliable and reputable.
 If you wish to submit a petition, you should contact the International Programs Office to make an appointment with the Study Abroad Advisor.
-The deadline for submission of a petition is December 1, 2014.
-However, if you are planning to petition you are still required to submit the Intent to Study Abroad form by the standard November 21, 2014 deadline
+The deadline for submission of a petition is December 1.
+However, if you are planning to petition you are still required to submit the Intent to Study Abroad form by the standard the third Friday of November deadline.

 If you are interested in learning more about semester/academic year programs, you can visit the International Programs Office to pick up informational brochures, or call (503) 352-1600 to make an appointment with Stephen Prag, Director of International Programs and Study Abroad Advisor.
 You can also request an appointment by email at: email@example.com.